 Mark worked for Comcast and lived with his parents – to help his dad, he said at first.

 We did not email very much.
 What he did write was rife with grammatical and spelling errors, though he commented that he was “triing.”
 By this point, I had succumbed to the idea that good a writer did not necessarily mean good match, so we met for coffee on a Sunday evening.
 He looked a lot like Steve: blond hair, full, busy, neatly trimmed mustache.
 He was thinner, though, and more cowboy.
-He had the boots, blue jeans, and buckle.
+He had the boots, blue jeans, and belt-buckle.
 I didn’t know if I could get past any of this, but I sat and listened.

 Mark was a Talker…

 I ordered tea and a piece of pie.